sharmavijay86/sharmavijay86.github.io/blog/k8ssetup/readme.md

 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
 sudo swapoff -a
 ```
+You have 2 diffrent CRI options to use:
+- containerd
+- cri-o

+Bellow are steps to install either of one.
-To install containerd.
+### To install containerd.
 ```
 sudo apt install containerd -y
 ```
-To install CRIO
+### To install CRIO
 ```
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl gnupg2 software-properties-common